Azure-Samples/ms-identity-java-daemon/README.md

 The console application:

-- Gets a token from Azure AD in its own name (without a user)
+- Gets a token from Azure AD in its own name (without a user).
-- Then calls the Microsoft Graph /users endpoint to get the list of users, which it then displays (as Json blob)
+- Then calls the Microsoft Graph /users endpoint to get the list of users, which it then displays (as Json blob).

 ![Topology](./ReadmeFiles/topology.png)